-Potential to enter on path ıway Pest Present in India Present within Australia Potential for importation Potential for distribution Potential for establishment and spread Potential for economic consequences Pest risk assessment required larvae, and the damage caused, would make the pest unlikely to be present on export quality okra fruit.
+Potential to enter on path iway Potential for economic consequences Pest Present in India Present within Australia Potential for importation Potential for distribution Potential for establishment and spread Pest risk assessment required The size and colour of the eggs/larvae, and the damage caused, would make the pest unlikely to be present on export quality okra fruit.
 Earias vittella (Fabricius, 1794) Synonym(s): Erias fabia (Stoll, 1781) [Noctuidae] Spiny bollworm; Northern rough bollworm; Shoot and fruit borer Yes (Kedar, Kumerang & Thodsare 2013) Yes.
-Qld, NT, NSW, WA (ALA 2020; APPD 2022; Common 1990; Government of Western Australia 2022) Assessment not required Assessment not required Assessment not required Assessment not required No Euproctis fraterna (Moore, 1883) Synonym(s): Artaxa fraterna (Moore, 1883) [Lymantriidae] Coffee hairy caterpillar Yes (Manoharan, Chockalingam & Noorjahan 1982; Venkatesha, Gopinath & Chandramohan 1992) No records found No. Euproctis fraterna is a leaf feeder of okra (Manoharan, Chockalingam & Noorjahan 1982; Venkatesha, Gopinath & Chandramohan 1992).
-Larvae feed on the epidermal tissues of leaves of host plants by scraping the chlorophyll content of leaves, resulting in the skeletonization of leaves (Nizamani et al. 2016).
-Assessment not required Assessment not required Assessment not required No
+Qld, NT, NSW, WA (ALA 2023; APPD 2022; Common 1990; Government of Western Australia 2022) Assessment not required Assessment not required Assessment not required Assessment not required No Euproctis fraterna (Moore, 1883) Synonym(s): Artaxa fraterna (Moore, 1883) [Lymantriidae] Coffee hairy caterpillar Yes (Manoharan, Chockalingam & Noorjahan 1982; Venkatesha, Gopinath & Chandramohan 1992) No records found No. Euproctis fraterna is a leaf feeder of okra (Manoharan, Chockalingam & Noorjahan 1982; Venkatesha, Gopinath & Chandramohan 1992).
+Larvae feed on the epidermal tissues of leaves of host plants by scraping the chlorophyll content of leaves, resulting in the Assessment not required Assessment not required Assessment not required No